mozilla-services/autograph/signer/rsapss/README.rst

 This signer implements RSA-PSS signing for Widevine and possibly other signature types in the future.
 It accepts 20-byte SHA1 hashes on `/sign/hash` and data to be hashed on `/sign/data`.
-Both endpoints return base64-encoded RSA-PSS signatures of the hashed data.
+Both endpoints return base64-encoded RSA-PSS signatures of the hashed data using `rsa.PSSSaltLengthEqualsHash` padding.

 Example Usage: